Azure/azure-storage-java/README.md

 # Microsoft Azure Storage SDK for Java

 This project provides a client library in Java that makes it easy to consume Microsoft Azure Storage services.
-For documentation please see the [Storage API doc page](https://docs.microsoft.com/en-us/java/api/overview/azure/storage) and the generated [javadoc](http://azure.github.io/azure-storage-java/).
+For documentation, please see the Microsoft Azure [Java Developer Center](http://azure.microsoft.com/en-us/develop/java/) and the [Java client library reference for Azure Storage](https://docs.microsoft.com/en-us/java/api/overview/azure/storage).

 NOTE: There is a new version of this library in development, which supports asynchronous APIs in a reactive model.
 This entails a significant architectural overhaul and a redesign of the current interface.
 If this interests you, please feel free to check it out in the New-Storage-SDK-V10-Preview branch.
 Feedback is always appreciated.
 The rest of the document below applies to the existing generally available library.

-> If you are looking for the Azure Storage Android SDK, please visit [https://github.com/Azure/azure-storage-android](https://github.com/Azure/azure-storage-android).
+If you are looking for the Azure Storage Android SDK, please visit [https://github.com/Azure/azure-storage-android](https://github.com/Azure/azure-storage-android).

 # Features
   * Blob